kidtronnix/mongo-lambda/README.md

 ### Responsibilities of Module

  - Inserting data into master and and each reports speed collection.
 All data is timestamped by adding a  `_ts` field.
  - Generating batch reports.
-Will run a [mongo aggregation pipeline](http://docs.mongodb.org/manual/core/aggregation-pipeline/) batch at scheduled `cron`, using supplied `agg` object.
+Will run a [mongo aggregation pipeline](http://docs.mongodb.org/manual/core/aggregation-pipeline/) batch at scheduled `cron`, using supplied `agg` array.
- - Scrub data from speed collection when bactch report is prooduced.
+ - Scrub data from speed collection when bactch report is produced.

 ### API